 April 2016: Interested in our educational outreach?
 Check out the MARS Truck’s new website here to find out what we have to offer!

-June 2015:LaSPACE, the office which manages NASA Space Grant and NASA Experimental Program to Stimulate Competitive Research, or EPSCoR programs, has been awarded three significant multi-year awards from
+June 2015:LaSPACE, the office which manages NASA Space Grant and NASA Established Program to Stimulate Competitive Research, or EPSCoR programs, has been awarded three significant multi-year awards from

 NASA to support space-related research development and higher education programs in Louisiana.
 The principal investigator for Space Grant and NASA EPSCoR projects is T. Gregory Guzik, LaSPACE director and LSU

 professor of physics and astronomy.
 Financial and management support is provided by the Sponsored Programs Office of the Louisiana Board of Regents.
 Over the next three years, Louisiana will receive $2.5 million